 Anxiety is incredibly complicated, and it's very difficult to say exactly what causes anxiety and what doesn't.
-My anxiety test is an interesting place to start to learn more about your anxiety or your child's anxiety, but there is no way to ever full know the causation.
+My anxiety test is an interesting place to start to learn more about your anxiety or your child's anxiety, but there is no way to ever fully know the causation.

-There are likely several links between anxiety and ADHD, and none of them are clearly understood.
+There are several likely links between anxiety and ADHD, and none of them are clearly understood.
 They include:

 - Mental Stress ADHD's neurological component is still not widely understood.
 But it's possible that the same mental factors that lead to ADHD may also be causing mental stress, and one of the most interesting things about mental stress is that it can also lead to excess anxiety.
 When neurotransmitters, hormones, or other connections affect the brain it can cause the brain stress, and the brain translates that stress to anxiety.